 isofind() and provide it with the data frame with the data to assign, the isoscape object (i.e. the object produced by the function

-isoscape(); see section 3), and (if needed) the calibration object (i.e. the object produced by the function
+isoscape(); see chapter 3), and (if needed) the calibration object (i.e. the object produced by the function

 The output of the function, here stored under the name